 Well the reality is that for many people this is far from accurate or even realistic.
 We are bombarded with pictures of holiday family bliss that look like they were painted by Norman Rockwell or Romare Bearden when our holiday family tableau would be more accurately captured by Hieronymus Bosch!
 If you are dreading the upcoming family get-togethers this holiday because of difficult family then this article is for you!

-get link Below are my top 5 tips for handling difficult family gatherings:
+get link clomid marche t-il vraiment i'll be using the other products after trying the product to simply die when it comes with.
+Below are my top 5 tips for handling difficult family gatherings:

 #4 Keep Breathing: Take some nice deep slow breaths when you feel that fight or flight syndrome kicking in.
 It will help calm and center you.
 Slow deep breathing will activate your parasympathetic nervous system, the system associated with resting and digesting.
 This isn’t easy stuff so practice loving compassion for yourself then focus on sending that outward to others.
 Employ huge doses of empathy forgiveness and compassion for everyone present.
 (Remember this is only a few hours of your life).

 #5 Have an Exit Strategy: You may be able to show up early and leave early.
 If you expect that a gathering will be really bad let the host/hostess know ahead of time that you have another commitment at a time that’s going to mean you have to skedaddle at a certain hour.
 Your exit strategy should include transportation.
 There isn’t a Dysfunctional Family Extraction Team that I know of so you will have to arrange your own transport.
 Drive separately, have cab fare, be prepared to Uber or Lyft.
 If you have to walk to metro remember comfortable footwear!
 (There is nothing worse than staggering away upset on a cold night in heels!)
 Your family may not like you leaving early but it’s self-care so don’t feel guilty.